 There I was, the sole 5’2″ adult in a single file line of children set to pet the kangaroos, with a smile bigger than all of them.
 And while my kangaroo didn’t look up to take a good shot, I figured it was best to just let him enjoy his lunch.

 Overall, my day at the Wild Life Sydney Zoo was one I will never forget, and well worth the visit.
-I highly recommend passing by facility if you’re ever in the Sydney area.
+I highly recommend passing by facility if you’re ever in the Sydney area; you can stay at one of these Sydney accommodations.

-I hope you found this post helpful and that you too can have your own koala/kangaroo encounter on a visit to Sydney.
+I hope you found this post helpful and that you too can have your own koala and kangaroo encounter on a future visit to Australia.
 Till next time, safe travels!

 Liked this post?
 Pin me below!